nergig/Projects/README.md

-# Projects
+# Project:
-These are the projects that Peter Lin conducted or participated.
-Currently they include:
-1. A food delivery drone model
-2. Characterization of piezoelectric papers and piezo-paper applications
+Characterization of piezoelectric papers and piezo-paper applications